 human rights violators."

-Sudan was one of four candidates nominated by the African group for
+Sudan was one of four candidates nominated by the African group

 the continent's four vacant seats on the commission.
 Unopposed, Sudan